Reliability of Wikipedia: Tools for testing the reliability of articles

 While experienced editors can view the article history and discussion page, for normal users it is not so easy to check whether information from Wikipedia is reliable.
 University projects from California, Switzerland and Germany try to improve that by methods of formal analysis and data mining.
 Wiki-Watch from Germany, which was inspired by the WikiBu from Switzerland, shows an evaluation up to five-stars for every English or German article in Wikipedia.
 Part of this rating is the tool WikiTrust which shows the trustworthiness of single text parts of Wikipedia articles by white (trustworthy) or orange (not trustworthy) markings.

 Information loop

 Sources accepted as reliable for Wikipedia may rely on Wikipedia as a reference source, sometimes indirectly.
 If the original information in Wikipedia was false, once it has been reported in sources considered reliable, Wikipedia can use them to reference the false information, giving an apparent credibility to falsehood.
 This in turn increases the likelihood of the false information being reported in other media.
 A known example is the Sacha Baron Cohen article, where false information added in Wikipedia was apparently used by two newspapers, leading to it being treated as reliable in Wikipedia.
-This process of creating reliable sources for false facts has been termed "citogenesis" by webcomic artist Randall Munroe.
+This process of creating reliable sources for false facts has been termed "citogenesis" by xkcd webcomic artist Randall Munroe.